BCICRR

 Unaccompanied Refugee Minors

 Unaccompanied Refugee Minors are teenagers who have been orphaned or separated from their families while fleeing persecution, violence, or abuse in their home country.
 Through nonprofit resettlement agencies, the National Office of Refugee Resettlement places them in a foster families and or supervised group homes.
-Since 2019 BCICRR has provided volunteer support such as tutoring, driving instruction, and financial assistance to unaccompanied minors in Bucks County.
+In Bucks County, there are URMs who are housed in a group home in Bensalem run by Bethany Christian Services and others are fostered in private families such as the Myles family.
+Since 2019 BCICRR has provided volunteer support such as tutoring, driving instruction, and financial assistance to unaccompanied minors in our area.

 It is critical to have community support.
 URMs need mentors, interpreters, tutors, people who can offer driving lessons and so much more.
 It means a great deal just to have someone take them on a bike ride, to a coffee shop or on a local hike.
 To provide this support or to open your home as a foster parent, click here to contact us for more information.